martinclausen2/RGBW-Lampe/README.md

 ### MCU
 The STM32L1 series features for this application relevant features like a large number of timers, and an embedded EEPROM.

-The MCU can be programmed and debugged via SWD accessable through a custom pin header, that also exposes the serial port.
+The MCU can be programmed and debugged via SWD accessible through a custom pin header, that also exposes the serial port.

 ### LED Driver
-Collor mixing requires a large dimming range, which was realized via PWM dimming.
+Color mixing requires a large dimming range, which was realized via PWM dimming.
 The LED driver PT4115 has a short rise time allowing to create also very short current pulses to drive the LEDs at low levels.

 ### Logic Power Supply
 A step down voltage regulator generates 3.3 V logic supply.
 It needs to be capable to provide good load regulation and sufficient current for the WLAN module as well as the IR-LED.